 Anyway, I loved weather.
 I loved everything about it.
 Tornadoes fascinated me.
 They were scary as heck, but I loved watching them on TV or reading books about them!

-One May morning in 2002, Lelan Statom came to speak to us at school.
+On a random May morning in 2002, Lelan Statom came to speak to us at school.
 I was in second grade at the time in Mrs. Jill Wilmore’s classroom — my favorite teacher in all of grade school.
-Mama taught kindergarten a long hall away at the back of the building and helped make a cool moment happen for me (having a parent as a teacher has its privileges, not gonna lie).
+My mama taught kindergarten there and helped make a cool moment happen for me (having a parent as a teacher has its privileges).
 Watching Lelan speak was cool — I can’t tell you now what he spoke about, but I was star-struck to say the least.
 After he wrapped up his talk, mama walked me over to him to introduce me.
-I had drawn two pictures for him to show on air (Lelan used to feature a ‘Kids Weather Art’ segment just about every morning before his forecasts), and mama wanted me to give them to him personally.
-I had drawn him both a picture of the 1998 Nashville tornado (my eight-year-old depiction) hitting Nashville, as well as a picture of radar showing storms hitting Kentucky and Tennessee on NewsChannel 5 — a true weather nerd thing to draw, the more I think about it.
+I had drawn two pictures for him to show on air (Lelan used to feature a ‘Kids Weather Art’ segment just about every morning before his forecasts), and mama wanted me to give my artwork to him personally.
+I had drawn pictures of both the 1998 Nashville tornado (my eight-year-old depiction) hitting Nashville, as well as a picture of radar showing storms hitting Kentucky and Tennessee on NewsChannel 5 — a true weather nerd thing to draw, the more I think about it.

 I handed Lelan my drawings and shook his finger (he had a LOT of other drawings in his hand — getting your artwork shown on TV was kind of a big deal then).
-My eight-year-old self was over the moon.
+My eight-year-old self was over-the-moon excited.

-The next morning, I was glued to Channel 5.
+I was glued to Channel 5 the next morning.
 I probably woke up an hour early just to watch as much as I could to see if he would show my drawings.
 Mama even put a tape in the VCR to record the newscast in case we missed it.
-Well, 7:15 is only a few minutes away, and we need to leave.
+Well, 7:15 is only a few minutes away, and it was time for us to leave.
 Lelan comes on one last time, and, well, I’ll let you see it yourself: